 - If I sold into financial services, my competitor was a fintech startup.

 Those are two totally different use cases, vertical markets, and now my competitive market has changed.
-I had to enable for those vertical markets as well as the use case so just keep that in mind - sometimes these things are tied together.
+I had to enable those vertical markets as well as the use case so just keep that in mind - sometimes these things are tied together.

 If you're not sure about building resources for these things, I spend a lot of time in CRM, I use my sales interviews as ways to dig into this a little bit, and then, of course, there's market research out there like Forrester and Gartner.